forgi86/sysid-pytorch-lru/README.md

 # sysid-pytorch-lru

-A PyTorch implementation of Google DeepMind's [Linear Recurrent Unit](https://arxiv.org/pdf/2303.06349) (LRU).
-Application to a system identification problem is included as example.
+A PyTorch implementation of DeepMind's [Linear Recurrent Unit](https://arxiv.org/pdf/2303.06349) (LRU).
+Application in System identification included as example.

 ## Basic usage:
 The basic usage of the LRU block is illustrated in [playground.ipynb](playground.ipynb):